Builder Licensing (Online)

 What course formats are offered for CPD offerings?

-• eLearning is a structured course where students must work through a series of set modules, with some courses culminating in a final exam at the end. eLearning typically is a dive deep into a particular subject matter, delivering more in-depth knowledge.
+• eLearning is a structured course where students must work through a series of set modules, with some courses culminating in a final exam at the end. eLearning typically is a dive deep into a particular subject matter, delivering more in-depth knowledge. eLearning courses can be completed at your own pace and convenience.

 • Seminars or Webinars are typically live lecture-style presentations that take place in an informal setting.
 They are not structured like a formal course and typically do not include a final exam.